Testing Implementation of FAMTAR: Adaptive Multipath Routing: Related work

-Multiprotocol Label Switching (MPLS) \cite{rfc3031} is the most widely deployed example of such a technique.
+Per-packet routing imposes significant limitations not only on multipath capabilities (due to routing loop prevention constrains, only a subset of existing alternative paths in the network can be used), but also on adaptivity.
+Adaptive (load-sensitive) routing is impossible in the per-packet approach, as the dynamic alteration of link costs leads to instability, which ultimately deteriorates network performance.
+This has been shown by early ARPANET attempts.

+The original ARPANET routing algorithm used the current link delay as a metric \cite{mcquillan1978review}.
+It consisted of propagation and transmission times, which were constant, and variable queuing delay, which depended exponentially on the link usage.
+Its successor (\emph{The New ARPANET Routing Algorithm}), which was a link-state routing protocol, used a 10-seconds average link delay as a metric \cite{Mcquillan80thenew}.
+This metric was called \emph{Delay Shortest Path First (D-SPF)}.
+The new algorithm allowed to avoid permanent routing loops and was more stable.
+However, under high load, it still resulted in route oscillations.
+In July 1987 the metric was normalized in order to depend linearly on the link usage (\emph{Hop-Normalized Shortest Path First (HN-SPF)}).
+This resulted in a more smooth handover of traffic from overloaded path, but still did not eliminate the route flapping \cite{kz89} \cite{zinky1989performance}.

+These early ARPANET adaptive routing stability problems were analysed in \cite{Bertsekas82}.
+It was proven in \cite{wang1992analysis} that in some cases adaptive routing can degrade the overall network performance even below the non-adaptive routing.
+Since that, approaches based on adaptive routing protocol metric changes were abandoned.
+However, some remnants of them are still present in the currently used routing protocols.
+For example, EIGRP can make use of link load in metric calculation, but this option is turned off by default \cite{igrp-stability}.

+Another approach was explored in an OSPF extension called OMP \cite{draft-ietf-ospf-omp-02}.
+The authors proposed to change load-balancing weights instead of routing protocol metrics in response to overload events.
+They suggested to disseminate load information along with LSA messages.
+AMP \cite{gojmerac2007adaptive} was a similar proposal.
+The difference was that the information was exchanged directly between neighbor routers using so-called \emph{backpressure messages}.
+Both these extensions have not been implemented yet and their stability under a realistic traffic have not been evaluated.

+In practice, multipath and adaptive routing is currently achieved with the help of Multiprotocol Label Switching (MPLS) \cite{rfc3031}.
 MPLS allows operators to manually create paths (tunnels) and assign certain flows/transmissions to those paths.
 This approach is currently widely used, and it works.
 However, there are several drawbacks.
 Firstly, the operations are not automatic and require human intervention.
 Secondly, in large and complex networks the existence of multiple paths and many criteria, conditions, parameters, etc., creates havoc.
 Currently, many major operators have their MPLS nodes configured with such complexity that they are almost afraid to change anything, for fear of impairing the network's operation.

+There are proposals of automated systems, which purpose is to modify MPLS tunnels in a response to the changing network load.
+Usually these systems assume usage of a centralized controller, which makes them incomparable with FAMTAR.
+However, distributed algorithms, like MATE \cite{mate} or TeXCP \cite{texcp}, were also proposed.
+They collect network load information using probe packets, but no implementations are available.